sumurthy/permission/betaoutput/user_list_joinedteams.md

 |Delegated (personal Microsoft account) | Not supported.    |
 |Application | User.Read.All, User.ReadWrite.All |

+> Currently, this operation only works for the 'me' user.
+For details, see [Known issues](../../../concepts/known_issues.md#microsoft-teams-users-list-of-joined-teams-preview).

 ## HTTP request
 <!-- { "blockType": "ignored" } -->